– A child is critically injured after being hit through an ambulance in East Harlem.

 Cycling

 In March 2003, professional cyclist Andrey Kivilev collided with two different riders during the Paris Nice ride.
-Kivilev changed into now not wearing a helmet and catapulted head firstly his bicycle.
-He fell straight away into a coma and changed into diagnosed with an extreme skull fracture.
+Kivilev changed into now not wearing a helmet, and catapulted head firstly his bicycle.
+He fell immediately into a coma and was diagnosed with an extreme skull fracture.
 Kivilev underwent surgery.
-However, she died quickly thereafter because of the severity of the head damage.
-He turned into 29 years vintage and the leader of the Cofidis biking crew.
+However, she died quickly after that because of the severity of the head damage.
+He turned 29 years vintage and was the leader of the Cofidis biking crew.
 His death prompted the International Cycling Union, or UCI, to implement obligatory sporting helmets in all recommended races.

-Helmets protect the pinnacle by decreasing the fee at which the cranium and the brain are expanded and decelerated for the duration of an effect, efficiently acting as a shock absorber among the pressure of the effect and the mind.
-Upon impact, the polystyrene liner of the helmet crushes, thereby dissipating electricity over a much wider area.
+Helmets protect the pinnacle by decreasing the fee at which the skull and the brain are expanded and decelerated for an effect, efficiently acting as a shock absorber between the pressure of the product and the mind.
+Upon impact, the helmet’s polystyrene liner crushes, dissipating electricity over a much wider area.
 Instituting obligatory helmet regulations in sports proves to be a divisive and controversial issue.
-Although research has tested that helmets lessen harm in low-speed crashes, helmet evidence isn’t always conclusive with appreciation to high-velocity crashes.
-Kivilev’s twist of fate passed off at about 35 kilometers per hour or about 22 miles per hour, which is considered a highly low pace.
-At the time, he was ranked many of the top one hundred racers within the globe.
+Although research has tested that helmets lessen harm in low-speed crashes, helmet evidence isn’t always conclusive regarding high-velocity impacts.
+Kivilev’s twist of fate passed off at about 35 kilometers or 22 miles per hour, considered a highly low pace.
+At the time, he was ranked among the top one hundred racers globally.